khabeko/alx-system_engineering-devops/README.md

-a script that sets the permission to the file hello as follows:

-Owner: no permission at all

-Group: no permission at all

-Other users: all the permissions

-The file hello will be in the working directory You are not allowed to use commas for this script
+[master 6f2e61b] a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.
+ 1 file changed, 2 insertions(+)
+ create mode 100644 0x01-shell_permissions/11-directories_permissions